What are prescription opioids?

 Opioid drugs that are sold on the street may be stolen from pharmacies or from people who have been prescribed the drugs for legitimate purposes.

 The non-medical use of prescription opioids has increased in recent years.
 In 2011, about 14 per cent of Ontario students in grades 7 to 12 reported non-medical use of an opioid pain reliever at least once in the past year.
-In 2008, 1.5 per cent of Canadians aged 15 and older who said they use prescription opioids used them “to get high.”
-The rate of abuse was roughly five times higher among those aged between 15 and 24.

 How do opioids make you feel?